 On December 30, 2019, NSPW filed a Preliminary Application Document (PAD) and Notice of Intent (NOI) to relicense both Saxon Falls and Superior Falls.
 Subsequent to FERC’s review of the PAD, they requested additional information regarding the generation benefits that the two downstream projects receive from the Gile Flowage.
 NSPW provided a downstream benefits analysis for the Gile Flowage to the Commission on February 22, 2020.
 Upon reviewing the analysis, FERC determined that Gile Flowage provides a significant contribution to generation at both downstream projects.
 Consequently, the Commission issued an order on August 19, 2020 determining that the Gile Flowage Storage Reservoir Project is required to be licensed by the Commission.
-NSPW is beginning the licensing process by submittal of a NOI and PAD to the FERC no later than November 17, 2020.
+NSPW began the licensing process by submittal of a NOI and PAD to the FERC on November 16, 2020.

 The Gile Flowage is located on the West Fork of the Montreal River in the Towns of Carey and Pence in Iron County, Wisconsin.
 The Wisconsin Public Service Commission Order issued on August 26, 1937, set the maximum elevation at 1490.0 feet NGVD.
 The flowage has been historically operated with a maximum drawdown of 15 feet to elevation 1475.0 ft NGVD.
 While a 15-foot drawdown is allowed, the amount of drawdown has been minimized.
 Between 1984 and 2017 the summer drawdown averaged 5.2 feet (minimum-1.8 feet, maximum-7.8 feet) and the winter drawdown has averaged 7.8 feet (minimum-1.4 feet, maximum-10.9 feet).
 A minimum flow of 10 cfs minimum flow has historically been released downstream into the West Branch of the Montreal River, in accordance with an agreement with the Village of Montreal.